Update: Major changes to Gambier Island governance structure announced on July 5th.

 This phase marked a turning point from early ideas to draft bylaws.
 It brought the first public presentation of proposed policy changes and expanded outreach across the island.
 While the April 2022 Community Information Meeting and Engagement Working Group were intended to reflect community priorities, trustee reports noted low attendance and limited awareness.
 Public feedback during this time shaped key discussion papers and formed the basis for Bylaws 153 and 154.
 These draft bylaws were shared again in early 2024 and referred to the Advisory Planning Commission (APC).
 These documents now form the legal basis for what comes next, but there is still time to raise your voice and influence the outcome.

-Phase 3: Legislative Process & Implementation
+Phase 3: Bylaw Development & Legislative Process (Now)

 March 25, 2025